ResourcesOperational Walkthrough

 Post-interview actions

-The walkthrough is only valuable if you translate it.
+The walkthrough is only valuable if you act on it.
 Four moves between the call and the demo.

 Document the flow